-The near term boom in the $300 billion legal industry.is obvious to anybody involved with cryptocurrencies and ICOs where a substantial legal budget gets allocated early in a startup life, alongside tech and marketing.
-Baby boomer lawyers will be just fine if they have some tech savvy, but few would advise youngsters to choose this profession as some time during their career the entry level jobs will be destroyed by Smart Contracts.
+The near term boom in the $300 billion legal industry is obvious to anybody involved with cryptocurrencies, where a substantial legal budget gets allocated early in a startup life, alongside tech and marketing.
+Tech savvy lawyers are doing very well, but many worry that entry level jobs will be disrupted by Smart Contracts.

 Smart Contracts are disruptive to the legal industry.
 They are also enablers for a lot of the other innovation in the Blockchain Economy.
 So, Smart Contracts can also be considered part of the infrastructure layer (covered in Part 1 of this book).